LinosM/rb3dx_admin_mode/README.md

 AllowScripts = true
 ```
 As a saftey measure, please set ```AllowScripts``` back to false when not using
-* Set your Xbox 360 IP adress in the app
+* Set your Xbox 360 IP address in the app
 * Use Setlist Manager from Nautilus to export your song library to CSV, exporting with everything selected
 * Import your song library by selecting the CSV file you created